Nomi Ruiz: Essays

 As an essayist, Ruiz has been outspoken about discrimination in the music industry and has published intimate essays and poems on feminism, sex, romance and gender identity in books by Emely Nue of Pussy Riot, Jezebel, The Fader and more.

 On March 9, 2017, Jezebel published Ruiz's essay titled "The Lingering Trauma of Searching for Love as a Trans Youth" where she addresses how shame can lead to abusive relationships stating "What a fragile device, to be frail in the eyes of the preying."

 On June 12, 2018, INTO Magazine published Ruiz's essay titled "The Storm Inside: Loving Trans Women in a Toxic World" Here Ruiz touches on how masculine ideology affects men who are transamorous and how that leads to complications when finding love, "shame is the most common form of child abuse, and the most common tool used to shape and mold young boys on their journey to becoming men."

 On September 7, 2018, Talkhouse asked Ruiz to contribute a piece for their Gig Economy column.
 They published her essay on "Identity, Equality and Fighting for a Livable Wage".
 Here Ruiz touched on her struggles in the music industry as well as her time with Hercules & Love Affair, "I think back over all the obstacles I've overcome and still face, count all my blessings and successes, and realize that nothing will ever amount to my biggest win yet: living my truth."

 Acting and television

 In 2018, Ruiz made her acting debut on Kurt Sutter's Sons of Anarchy spin-off series Mayans M.C. on FX and stars in the Muay Thai boxing feature film drama Haymaker.
 She also appeared on Viceland's Slutever TV series where she discussed the stigma trans women face when embracing and openly discussing sex and sexuality.

-In June 2023, it was announced that Ruiz would voice Tabi in the animated series Primos, which premiered in July 2024 on Disney Channel.
+In June 2023, it was announced that Ruiz would voice Tabi in the animated series Primos, which premiered in July 2024 on Disney Channel but cancelled in 2025.
+This will be her first voice acting gig in history.